yeraldsanchez/carrera-buses/README.md

 # CarreraBuses

-A bus racing game in the terminal (TUI) built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Lip Gloss](https://github.com/charmbracelet/lipgloss).
-Two pixel-art buses compete using spring physics on the track to the finish line; a menu lets you start the race or exit, and when finished displays the winner.
+A bus racing simulation in the terminal (TUI) built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Lip Gloss](https://github.com/charmbracelet/lipgloss).
+Watch two pixel-art buses race each other with random acceleration patterns as they use spring physics to navigate the track to the finish line.
+A menu lets you start the race or exit, and when finished displays the winner.

 ## Requirements